Giving Thanks…with a Full Plate & a Plan

 - Praline Sweet Potatoes: This year one of my lovely guests will be bringing this dish, but this recipe is one I have made for years and is wonderful!

-- Crescent Rolls – purchase them already made or can style
+- Crescent Rolls – Or brown and serve, just do something easy and purchase them already made or can style.
+This is one place extensive effort will be wasted.

-- Pumpkin Pie with Whipped Cream: See side of the can, Libby’s has pretty much nailed this one.
+- Pumpkin Pie with Whipped Cream: See side of the can, Libby’s has pretty much nailed this one (though we do like to double all the spices).
 One trick for a smooth and creamy pie is to run your pumpkin puree through a food processor.
 Fresh whipped cream is my favorite but if you run out of time Cool Whip is a crowd-pleasing option.
 This whipped cream won’t melt so you can make it a little in advance.

 - Coffee, Soda, Water